How did Git get its name?

 - An acronym for Goddamn Idiotic Truckload of sh*t, when it doesn't work properly.

-Using these five reasons for choosing the name "Git", we can try to answer the question "What does Git stand for?".
-It appears that Linus Torvalds wanted to make the point that a simple solution can solve a big and important problem.
+Based on the point in the previous section, it appears that Linus Torvalds wanted to make the point that a simple solution can solve a big and important problem.
 He also tried to acknowledge that there was much work to be done to build Git into a fully featured tool that could be truly useful for developers.
 After years of development, maybe the current version of Git isn't so stupid after all...